nannalein/MekaGenesis/README.md

-# READ ME IS A WIP
+# README IS A WIP

 # CREDITS: